CAABAG/ConsoleSnake/README.md

-A ConsoleSnake made by me.
+A snake game made in console by me.